Author: Albert Green Jr.

 But the First seemed pissed, very pissed at the newcomer, especially when the woman had said, "we disagree with your plans.
 Granted, you're amusing in a dark, evil sort of way, but you don't know when to stop.
 That's why we're here."

-The huge almost zombie looking giant in a butler's uniform no less, nodded and said, "yes," with a voice that was unbelievably deep.
+The huge almost zombie looking giant in a butler's uniform no less, nodded and said, "yes," with a voice that was unbelievably deep and lifted his huge oversized mace into a defensive position.

 "Thing, you're with me," the woman said and to Buffy's shock a disembodied hand ran (or rather scampered) up onto her shoulder and latched on to her dress.
 For the life of Buffy, the hand looked as if it was surveying the battle and the woman.
 The zombie-hand thing sported a partial glove with small dagger like needles.